The lovely Country Hotel Hraunsnef in West Iceland and its beautiful Surroundings

 The "turf house" at Hraunsnef

-It had been on my agenda to visit Hraunsnef for years and I had ogled it every time we passed it on my way up north and on my way back.
+It had been on my agenda to visit Hraunsnef for years, and I had ogled it every time we passed it on my way up north and on my way back.

-Of special interest to me was the turf house behind the hotel.
-But seeing that my husband and I are always in a hurry when travelling the long distance up north to Akureyri or Mývatn, and tired on our way back, then we had never taken the time to stop and have a look at Hraunsnef.
+But seeing that my husband and I are always in a hurry when travelling the long distance up north to Akureyri or Mývatn, and tired on our way back, we had never taken the time to stop and have a look at Hraunsnef.

 The "turf house" and Mt.
 Baula in the distance

 The "turf house" turned out to be stalls and outhouses, beautifully camouflaged as old turf outhouses, which blend so well in with nature.
-You will see turf outhouses all around Iceland almost hidden in the landscape.
+You will see turf outhouses all around Iceland, almost hidden in the landscape.

-See also: A List of the beautiful Icelandic Turf Houses, which I have visited on my Travels in Iceland
+See also: A List of the beautiful Icelandic Turf Houses, which I have visited on my Travels in Iceland.

 Calves at Hraunsnef

-They also have bootle-lambs and settlement chicken.
+They also keep bottle lambs and settlement chickens.

 Our lovely room

-Guests also have access to hot pots by the hotel and that is when the robes and slippers come in handy.
+Guests also have access to hot pots by the hotel, and that is when the robes and slippers come in handy.
 It was a pity that it rained so much that we couldn't stay outside as much as we wanted.

 Having a drink by the fire in the shelter